-Given the present mood of our legislature, and the lack of objection among "intellectuals", it would seem likely that when (and if) the Southeast Asian war is ended, the volunteer army
+Given the present mood of our legislature, and the lack of objection among "intellectuals", it would seem likely that when (and if) the Southeast Asian war is ended, the volunteer army will become a reality.

 Yet there are four evident arguments that merit the rejection of the volunteer army.
 First, young men that decide to join a professional army as career soldiers will ultimately evolve into men that define their "self-image" in terms of the military mentality.
 There is, presently, a certain tension in the army between the officers that are completely dedicated to the army and to the military style of life, and the men that are drafted into the army and retain a certain remnant of civilian morality.
-There are, presumably, men that are drafted into the total emphasis on obediance and respect for an officer's authority.
+There are, presumably, men that are drafted into of conscience and morality, and resist, to a degree, the total emphasis on obediance and respect for an officer's authority.